vipin-pstuff/javascript-notes/js-course-by-thapa-technical/topics/5.1-functions/note.md

             it's called function expression
         -> so that we can call/use return value of that function through that variable anywhere without paranthesis

+## Notes ✅

+- when we don't call a function then it's function definition or function body will not be called <br>
+    which is a advantage of creating a function 💡💡💡